 Pour the boiling water into the mason jar.
 Don’t let kids touch the hot water!
 Pour in about 1/2 a cup of hot water into the jar.

 Spray the surface of the water with hairspray.
-The hairspray helps the condensation linger on the surface of the water, which helps the cloud form more quickly and makes it easier to see.
+The hairspray helps the condensation linger on top of the water, which helps the cloud form more quickly and makes it easier to see.

 Put your jar in front of a dark piece of paper and you’ll be able to see the cloud even better.

-Quickly put the lid with the ice over the jar.
+Quickly put the lid with the ice on top of the jar.

 Within seconds, the cloud with start to form!